 Things to Do in Aiken County

-The center features regular gallery exhibits by local, state and regional artists.
-A variety of local artists and center members display works for sale year-round.
-The center also hosts programs and events throughout the year and offers instruction in a variety of mediums.
-The center has 3 galleries, a gift shop and classrooms for programs and a 180 seat performance pavilion.
+The Center features regular gallery exhibits by local, state, regional and national artists.
+A variety of artists display works for sale year-round in the Gallery Store.
+The Center also hosts programs and events throughout the year, offers art education classes for all ages in a variety of mediums.
+The Center has 5 galleries as well as 7 classrooms for programs and a 180 seat performance pavilion.
 Open Mon-Sat 10 am-5 pm.

-The museum is housed in a 1931 Winter Colony mansion, one of only two open to the public.
+The museum is housed in a 1931 Winter Colony mansion - one of only two open to the public.
 Three floors of exhibits tell the history of Aiken County from past to present.
-A one-room school from the 1890's and an 1808 log cabin are also on the museum grounds.
+China Springs - a one-room school from the 1890's, the William Gregg Buttery and an 1808 log cabin are also on the museum grounds.
 Admission is free, donations accepted.
 Tue-Sat 10am-5pm.
 Sun 2pm-5pm.
 Closed Mondays and national holidays.

 This 14-acre park was the former estate of Mr. and Mrs. C. Oliver Iselin.
 Mrs. Iselin wished that her gardens would be preserved for the enjoyment of others so she left her estate to the city.
 The house was later removed and the area is now occupied by three reflecting pools.
 A Touch and Scent Trail for the visually impaired was developed.
 The wetlands area is home to fish and many ducks.
 The performing arts stage hosts a concert series May through August.
 The gardens are also host to various other events including a display of Christmas lights.
 Also on the property is the Doll House, former playhouse of Mrs. Iselin's children, and the Thoroughbred Racing Hall of Fame.

-A redeveloped railroad right-of-way, this paved walking and bicycling path is currently over 7 miles.
+A redeveloped railroad right-of-way, this paved walking and bicycling path is currently 12 miles.
 The Greeneway runs along the Savannah River and is the major connector of planned city-wide bicycle paths.
 Designated a National Recreation Trail.
 Part of the Transcontinental Bluebird Trail.
 Open dawn to dusk.